nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-rest-proxy-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-This is a simple SPA that demonstrate how the _Mashroom Portal_ proxy could be used to connect to a REST API that cannot be reached directly by the client.
+This is a simple SPA that demonstrates how the _Mashroom Portal_ proxy could be used to connect to a REST API that cannot be reached directly by the client.

 It fetches data from the SpaceX API, but connects through the Portal.
 So the actual endpoint will not be visible